THE FALL OF DON JUAN

 WITNESS.
 Every single one.

 NATALIE.
-I don't see how that's possible.
+I don't see how it's possible.

 Michael and Natalie exchange perplexed looks.
 Witness picks up knife and fork and starts to eat.